 The University’s virtual learning environment, MOLE, has facilities for both discussion boards and instant messaging.
 Similarly, the official environment for academic collaboration, called uSpace, has threaded discussion boards, blogs, and spaces for collaborative writing.

 Writing a website isn’t rocket science; the website you’re currently reading was written by monkeys hitting random keys until something coherent came out.
 Eririewr fhfuhewurfh fdgeuspw.
 However, it does require particular skills, most obviously in concision, accuracy, and clarity.

 On the other hand, publishing materials on websites does offer a range of opportunities which may not be available in other media – for example, the possibility of combining text with animated images or links.

 You will develop all these skills through your academic writing and other forms of communication.
 Putting them into practice on a website, however, is a distinctive task, and requires particular resources and support.
-Some of this can be found via the menu on the right of this page.

 “Blog” is a shortened version of “weblog”, which essentially means an online diary.
 This makes it a series of short entries (most style guides suggest a maximum of 500 words), which are all written by one person, or a number of different contributors.
 Blogs can be publicly available (to different degrees), and within the University of Sheffield’s MOLE and uSpace software, there is a blogging tool.